Kothachira

 Kothachira is a village in central Kerala, southern India.
 The village is located on the borders of Thrissur and Palakkad districts and is also known as Kothara.

 Transportation

 Kothachira is connected by road to the nearest towns of Pattambi and Kunnamkulam and has the Chirakkal Vishnu temple, Ayyappan Kavu at south Kothachira, Appatthuvalappu Devi temple, Vishnu Temple - Aathrasseri Anthyalan Kavu on Chalissery-Peringode road and a Kalari (now only the temple of which remains).
 It was the Family Temple of Malayanchath Kalarikkal Tharavadu, currently it is run by a public committee.
 There are public schools in North and South Kothachira.

-In Kothachira there is also a Mana called VENGATTURMANA which belongs to a Namboodiri family.
-Most of the properties belong to them and they distributed them to the ancestors of families now remaining there.
-The tenants paid Pattom to the landlords (Manas) after each yield.
-For collecting the Pattom there were Kariasthans and under whom workers to collect it.
-Most of the time the farmers had to deliver the pattom in kind (agriculture produce) being the highest quality of the produce.
+Kothachira is connected to the nearest towns of Pattambi (Palakkadu) and Kunnamkulam (Trissur) by road.
+Kothachira is well connected to neighboring cities by bus.